JoseTorralba/petsagram/README.md

 # Petsagram App

-Petsagram is an app that allows users to create an account and post photos of their furry friends!.
+Petsagram is an app that allows users to create an account and post photos of their furry friends!